UberKitten/SafeSync/README.md

 ## Install Instructions

 ### PoShPACLI
 First, we need to install [PoShPACLI](https://github.com/pspete/PoShPACLI/) to the machine's PowerShell Modules.
 This needs to be done once per machine.
-We can do this automatically or manually:

-#### Automatic
+#### Automatic Install
 This will install PoShPACLI from [PowerShell Gallery](https://www.powershellgallery.com/packages/PoShPACLI/):
 1. Run `Install-Module -Name PoShPACLI -Scope AllUsers` in PowerShell as admin
 2. Run `Import-Module PoShPACLI` in PowerShell and verify there are no errors